syncfusion/blazor-docs/src/grid/datagrid/editing.md

 You can customize the behavior of the editor component through the [`EditorSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property of the [`GridColumn`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.

 > We have limited the properties of editor components that can be customized using [`EditorSettings`] in Grid default editor components.
-Kindly find the list of properties that can be customized from below topics.
+Kindly find the list of properties that can be customized the below topics.
-> If you want to customize other properties, refer our [`EditTemplate`](https://blazor.syncfusion.com/documentation/datagrid/editing/#cell-edit-template) documentation to render the custom components in EditForm along with your customization.
+> If you want to customize other properties, refer to our [`EditTemplate`](https://blazor.syncfusion.com/documentation/datagrid/editing/#cell-edit-template) documentation to render the custom components in EditForm along with your customization.

 ### DefaultEdit